ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 {{?FORWARDED=RFC7239}}.
-A proxy MUST NOT add information when forwarding requests that might be used to identify clients, with the exception of information that a client is aware of. identity when forwarding requests without agreement from the client.
-In particular, a proxy can attach additional information about a client to each request, provided this behavior is known to the client.
-Clients need to be aware any additional bit of information added by the proxy can reduce the size of the client anonymity set behind the proxy by half.
+A proxy MUST NOT add information when forwarding requests that might be used to identify clients, with the exception of information that a client is aware of.

+A proxy MAY add information to requests if the client is aware of the nature of the information that could be added.
+The client does not need to be aware of the exact value added for each request, but needs to know the range of possible values the proxy might use.
+Clients need to be aware any information added by the proxy can reduce the size of the anonymity set of clients at a server.

 A proxy can also generate responses, though it assumed to not be able to examine the content of a request (other than to observe the choice of key